LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

    usual default).
 This option can be used on a per-object basis.
 Note that changing this option is of no consequence for objects already compiled and loaded.
-This option is only checked when sending an ``asserta/1`` or ``assertz/1`` message to an object.
+This option is only checked when sending an :ref:`methods_asserta_1` or :ref:`methods_assertz_1` message to an object.
 Local asserting of new predicates is always allowed.

 .. index:: single: events flag
 .. _flag_events:

 ``events(Option)``
-   Allows message sending calls to be compiled with event-driven programming support disable in order to improve performance.
+   Allows message sending calls to be compiled with or without :ref:`event-driven programming <events_events>` support.
 Possible option values are ``allow`` and ``deny`` (the usual default).
 Objects (and categories) compiled with this option set to ``deny`` use optimized code for message-sending calls that does not trigger